Solar Expertise for Sustainability

 Programme Structure and Content

 All courses are taught in English by international faculty.
-The programme comprises 120 credits (1 credit = 1 ECTS) and begins in the autumn semester in late August.
+The programme comprises 120 credits (1 credit = 1 ECTS) and begins in the autumn semester in early September t.
 Note: 1.5 credits = one week of full-time study.

 Semester 1 (September-January)